 Under certain circumstances, veterans who served between 1940 and 2001 can be credited for special extra earnings for Social Security purposes.

 These extra earnings may help you qualify for Social Security or increase the amount of your Social Security benefit.

 The special extra earnings are granted for periods of active duty or active duty for training.
 Special extra earnings are not granted for inactive duty training.

-Social Security cannot add these extra earnings to your record until you file for Social Security benefits.
+Social Security doesn't add these extra earnings to your record until you file for benefits.

-This program adds to your overall income factor and may have little effect on your actual monthly Social Security benefit, as the increased earnings does not automatically equate to an equal increase in monthly benefits.
+This program adds to your overall income factor and may have little effect on your actual monthly Social Security benefit, because the increased earnings do not automatically mean an equal increase in monthly benefits.

 Here's how the special extra earnings are credited: